Driving License Withdrawal in Belgium: Procedures, Appeals and Recovery

 • Speeding over 40 km/h on regular roads or 30 km/h in urban areas • Driving under drug influence (positive saliva test) • Hit and run after an accident • Driving despite an ongoing disqualification • Refusing a breathalyzer or drug test

 For judicial disqualification, the police court mandatorily imposes this penalty for 4th degree offenses: speeding over 40 km/h, serious intoxication, repeat offense within 3 years.
-In 2023, over 80% of 8.4 million traffic violations involved speeding.
+In 2024, speeding remained the leading traffic violation category in Belgium, accounting for a significant portion of the millions of traffic violations recorded annually.

 The recovery procedure: exams and deadlines